Charles B. DeBellevue: July 8, 1972, MiG Kills 2 and 3

 When Ritchie passed the first MiG-21, he recalled the engagement of May 10 and waited to see if there was a trailing MiG.
 When he observed the second MiG, which he also passed head-on, he reversed hard left to engage.
-The MiG turned to its right to evade the attack, an unusual maneuver, and Ritchie used a vertical separation move to gain position on its rear quarter.
-DeBellevue obtained a solid boresight (dogfighting) radar lock on it while at the MiG's 5 o'clock, although fired from the edge of their flight envelopes, both AIM-7s struck home.
+The MiG turned to its right to evade the attack, an unusual maneuver and Ritchie used a vertical separation move to gain position on its rear quarter.
+DeBellevue obtained a solid boresight (dogfighting) radar lock on it while at the MiG's 5 o'clock and although fired from the edge of their flight envelopes, both AIM-7s struck home.

 The first MiG had also turned back and was attacking the last F-4 in Ritchie's flight from behind, an often fatal consequence to US aircraft employing the then-standard "fluid four" tactical formation.
-Ritchie made a hard turn across the curving intercept of the MiG, again coming out at its 5 o'clock, and the MiG, apparently perceiving the threat, broke hard right and dove away.
+Ritchie made a hard turn across the curving intercept of the MiG, again coming out at its 5 o'clock and the MiG, apparently perceiving the threat, broke hard right and dove away.
 Ritchie fired an AIM-7 from inside its minimum range and at the limit of its capability to turn.
 Expecting the Sparrow to miss, he was trying to switch to a gun attack in the relatively unfamiliar F-4E he was flying that day when the missile exploded the MiG, 1 minute and 29 seconds after the first kill.

 A competition to become the Air Force's first Vietnam "ace" developed between Ritchie and Captain Jeffrey S. Feinstein, a WSO in another one of the 432nd's squadrons, the 13th TFS, who scored his 3rd and 4th kills on July 18 and July 29.
-Each had a claim denied by Seventh Air Force's Enemy Aircraft Claims Evaluation Board, Ritchie and DeBellevue for a claim of a MiG-21 on June 13, and Feinstein for a claim June 9.
+Each had a claim denied by Seventh Air Force's Enemy Aircraft Claims Evaluation Board, Ritchie and DeBellevue for a claim of a MiG-21 on June 13 and Feinstein for a claim June 9.